 “That was all I needed to know,” Yan Yan said, taking off her badge pinned on her shirt.
 “I quit.
 I will type up my resignation letter later.”

-Without another word, Yan Yan stormed off out of there.
-Brent could only take a quick glimpse at Tony before Tony dashed off after Yan Yan.
+Without another word, Yan Yan stormed off.
+Brent could only take a quick glimpse at Tony before Tony dashed off after her.

 “Yan!”
 Tony called out desperately.
 He caught up to her at the entrance of the building and managed to grab a hold of her hand.
 “Stop acting rash!”